The Honest Starting Point

 What a Variation Actually Costs

-A variation (a change to the agreed scope of work once the contract is signed) is not just the cost of the changed element.
-It carries overhead costs that rarely make it into the variation price presented by a contractor.
-If you ask a contractor to move a stud wall after it has been framed out, the direct cost might be £200 in materials and 4 hours of labour.
-But the indirect costs include: the hours spent re-drawing or repricing the change; disruption to the programme (the plumber who was due on site the following day may now have to be rebooked); potential waste of already-purchased materials; and the management overhead of the contractor's time processing the variation.
+A variation is not just the cost of the changed element.
+It carries overhead costs that rarely make it into the variation price at first glance.
+Ask a contractor to move a stud wall after it's been framed out.
+Direct cost: maybe £200 in materials and four hours of labour.
+Indirect costs: repricing and redrawing time, the plumber who was booked for the following day who now can't come, materials already purchased that go to waste, the site manager's time processing the change.
+It adds up.

-Competent contractors price variations accordingly — often applying a markup of 20–30% above direct cost on variations, which is commercially reasonable given the disruption involved.
-Clients who receive a variation price and complain that it's expensive should understand that the best way to avoid expensive variations is to make decisions at design stage, not during construction.
+Competent contractors price variations with a 20–30% markup above direct cost, which is commercially fair given the disruption involved.
+Clients who get a variation price and complain it's expensive should understand one thing: the best way to avoid expensive variations is to make decisions at design stage.

 How to Minimise Variations

 Fix the design before you go to tender.
 Every drawing that says "to be confirmed" or "client to select" is a future variation.
 Specify kitchens, bathrooms, floor finishes, window types, and ironmongery before the contract is signed.
-Decisions made during construction are always more expensive than decisions made during design — sometimes dramatically so if the contractor has already ordered materials or done preparatory work.
+Decisions made during construction cost more than decisions made during design.
+Sometimes dramatically more, if the contractor has already ordered materials or done preparatory work.

 Agree a variation procedure in writing.
-The JCT Minor Works contract (the standard contract for residential extensions and small new builds) includes a straightforward variation mechanism — the contractor must give a price before carrying out a variation, and the client must approve it in writing.
+The JCT Minor Works contract includes a straightforward mechanism: the contractor must give a price before carrying out a variation, and the client must approve it in writing.
 Use this.
-Never allow work to proceed on the basis of "we'll sort out the cost later" — this is how disputes start.
+Never allow work to proceed on "we'll sort out the cost later."
+That's how disputes start, and how they end up in adjudication.

 Programme Delays Cost Money

-One aspect of cost overruns that is consistently underestimated is the financial impact of programme delay.
-A main contractor's preliminaries — site management, plant hire, scaffold hire, welfare facilities, insurance — continue to run every week that the project is on site, whether or not productive work is happening.
-On a medium-sized project with a resident site manager, these prelims might run at £3,000–6,000 per week.
-A six-week programme overrun therefore adds £18,000–36,000 to the cost of the project before a single additional brick has been laid.
+Programme delay is the cost overrun most people forget to account for.
+A main contractor's preliminaries, site management, plant hire, scaffold hire, welfare facilities, insurance, keep running every week the project is on site whether or not productive work is happening.
+On a medium-sized project with a resident site manager, prelims run at £3,000–6,000 per week.
+Six weeks of overrun adds £18,000–36,000 before a single additional brick gets laid.

-The causes of programme delay that are within the client's control: late decision-making, approval delays, and changes to the design.
-The causes within the contractor's control: poor subcontractor management, late ordering of materials, and inadequate site management.
-Both parties have an interest in running to programme.
+The causes within the client's control: late decision-making, approval delays, and design changes.
+Within the contractor's: poor subcontractor management, late ordering, and inadequate site management.
+Both parties have a strong financial interest in running to programme.
+That shared interest is worth reminding both sides of regularly.

 Choosing the Right Contract Type